 I live in North London and seem to spend most of my time on the top deck of buses.

-My non-academic interests include SF, comics, college basketball, cinema, Mexican food (the eternal obsession of all American expats everywhere), Bluegrass, noise and indie music, and figuring out the English.
+My non-academic interests include SF, comics, college basketball, cinema, Chinese food, Bluegrass, noise and indie music, and figuring out the English.
 I play the guitar, dulcimer, autoharp, toy piano, and maracas, to varying degrees of success.

 You can and should email me at: firstname.lastname@example.org.